sara-sabr/ITStrategy/presentations/en/SLF.md

 ### Mandate (authority witin IITB)

-- Diagnose key organizational problems, waste, lead times and governance structures that inhibit the desired changes in behaviours
+- Diagnose key organizational problems, waste, impediments to rapid lead times, and governance structures that inhibit the desired changes in behaviours
 - Recommend specific course of actions to governance bodies to adopt new methods of managing IT risks
 - Measure progress of adoption of strategies in IT teams and governance bodies as a performance indicator of the IT Strategy team
 - Challenge current thinking and approaches